 It is possible to plan and prepare for site transitions and mitigate or greatly lessen the downside impact on your organic search channel.
 You can easily move to a new site without causing a major disruption to your organic traffic and a loss of precious positions in SERPs along with the revenue that goes with it.

-We’ve assisted multiple clients in website migrations.
-We even developed a proprietary migration framework - SEMS (standing for Search Equity Migration Strategy).
+We’ve assisted multiple clients with their website migrations.
+We even developed a proprietary migration framework: SEMS:

-In this post, I’ll show you the steps we recommend for moving a site without losing rankings and traffic.
+In this post, I’ll show you a 3-part approach to moving a site without losing rankings and traffic.

 Before You Get Started: What is a Site Migration?